DannyRivasDev/Guessing-Game/README.md

 This is a simple guessing app created on Android Studios.

-The app with instruct the user to enter a number and the app responds by telling the user if the number they entered is right or not.
+The app will instruct the user to enter a number and the app responds by telling the user if the number they entered is right or not.